Slovak Press Photo: The tragedies that shook Slovakia

 The winning works will be exhibited on Hviezdoslav Square in Bratislava from September 21 until the end of October.

-Dorota Holubová – "Protest for Matúš and Juraj (Crying and Screaming Activists)," professional photographer, independent.
+Dorota Holubová – "Protest for Matúš and Juraj (Crying and Screaming Activists)"

 Single Photograph: